rich-context-competition/rich-context-book-2019/12-dataset-mention-extraction-using-bilstmcrf-syracuse/main.md

 sequence-to-sequence recurrent neural network that produces the probability of whether a token belongs to a dataset mention.
-The CRF layer takes those probabilities and estimates the most likely sequence based on constrains between label transitions (i.e., mention–to–no-mention–to-mention has low probability).
+The CRF layer takes those probabilities and estimates the most likely sequence based on constrains between label transitions (e.g., mention–to–no-mention–to-mention has low probability).
 While this is a standard architecture for modeling sequence labeling, the application to our particular dataset and problem is new.